Aaronwangz/DS-RDMPD/README.md

 conda activate DSRDMPD  </pre>

 ###  ⚠️ notice ⚠️
-This work is currently under second peer review in the TGRS journal.
-The current open source code is less readable, but it can be trained and tested.
-You only need to modify the path.
-Note: modify the key image size parameters.
-We are currently accelerating the compilation of a more readable version.
+Remember to modify the path to the dataset before running the test and training code.
+Different image resolutions require modifying the relevant parameter parameters.

 ## 📦 Available Resources 📦